aimclub/iOpt/docs/source/examples.rst

          function_value.value = -cross_val_score(regr, self.x, self.y, scoring='r2').mean()
          return function_value

-The results of the experiments are presented in the table.
+The results of the experiments carried out are presented in the table.

-.. list-table:: Assessing the impact of the iter_limits parameter on the value of the target metric
+.. list-table:: Evaluation of the iter_limits influence on the target metric value
    :widths: 20 20 20 20 20
    :header-rows: 1